-We prepare youth for the workforce through cross-sectoral programming to bridge the gaps between education opportunities, the labor force, and private sector needs.
-Our life skills training programs are tailored to meet the needs of vulnerable youth seeking fundamental soft skills to find and keep a job; entrepreneurship skills to launch their own careers; and hard skills in agriculture and other core sectors to pursue lucrative and sustainable livelihoods.
-Internship programs place graduates of our training in their first jobs and support employers in training and retaining interns.
+We prepare young people for the workforce with evidence-based pedagogical approaches and learning pathways that bridge the gap between education opportunities, the labor force, and private sector needs.
+Our training programs integrate life skills and are tailored to meet the needs of vulnerable youth seeking to find and keep a job; to provide entrepreneurship skills to launch their own careers; and to help youth access technical and vocational skills and tertiary programs that enable them to pursue sustainable livelihoods.
+Internship and mentorship programs place graduates of our training in their first jobs and support employers in training and retaining interns.
 Our projects also engage private sector partners to ensure that youth in vocational, technical, and tertiary education programs are receiving skills and knowledge that are applicable to the current workforce demands.

 Empowering Youth to Drive Economic Reform in Tunisia

 The Tunisia JOBS project works with university students to demystify the economic reform process and introduce how they can advocate for positive change that will create more job opportunities and improved competition.

 In Goma, Literacy Forms Foundation of Economic Success

 In the North Kivu Province of the Democratic Republic of Congo, through the ACCELERE!1 project, USAID and DFID co-developed the first-ever functional literacy modules in the local language of Kiswahili.